Dear friends, alumni and prospective students:

-Additionally, Washington D.C. is an exciting city in which to live and study, one that is a truly international city.
+Additionally, Washington D.C. is an exciting city in which to live and study, with a truly international flavor.
 Home to professional sports teams in football, basketball, hockey, and baseball, there are plenty of opportunities for students to interact and engage with the wider community.

 While the above facets may be compelling from an academic and social standpoint, a key differentiator of our program from others is the foundational approach of educating the whole engineer... firmly rooted in our presence at The Catholic University of America, the only pontifical university in the United States.
-Here, our students are educated not only in the technical language of engineering, but also how to apply that knowledge in the context of a global society.
+Here, our students are educated not only in the technical language of engineering, but also how to apply that knowledge to promote a global society that rests on the pillars of personhood, the common good, solidarity, and subsidiarity.
 As they mature as young men and women during these formative years, they can fully appreciate the impact of biomedical engineering on addressing the current and future needs of the region, the country, and the world.

 Please feel free to contact me with any questions you may have or if you wish to visit the department.
 I can be reached at email@example.com.
 I look forward to hearing from you.